operaton/operaton-keycloak/README.md

 Operaton (<https://operaton.org>) is perfectly suited to carry out BPM projects in the cloud.
 Identity management in the cloud, however, often differs from classical approaches.
 Operaton already provides a generic sample for Single Sign On when using Spring Boot.
 See <https://github.com/camunda-consulting/code/tree/master/snippets/springboot-security-sso>.
 Specific instructions on how to use Spring Boots OAuth2 SSO in combination with this Keycloak Identity Provider Plugin can be found below.

 **Why this plugin?** SSO is sufficient in case you only want authentication but have no further advanced security roles.
-If one needs to use Operatons IdentityService APIs or wants to see actual Users and Groups show up in Cockpit, a custom IdentityProvider needs to be implemented as well.
+If one needs to use Operaton's IdentityService APIs or wants to see actual Users and Groups show up in Cockpit, a custom IdentityProvider needs to be implemented as well.

 This plugin provides the basis for using Keycloak as Identity Management solution and will provide a ReadOnlyIdentityProvider.
 What you will get is a fully integrated solution for using Keycloak as an Identity Provider in Operaton receiving users and groups from Keycloak.
 The authorization of these users and groups for Operaton resources itself remains within Operaton.
 This plugin allows the usage of Keycloak as Identity Provider even without SSO.

 **Beware: in case you want to use Keycloak's advanced login capabilities for social connections you must configure SSO as well.**
 Password grant exchanges are only supported for Keycloak's internally managed users and users of an LDAP / Keberos User federation.
-Hence without SSO you will only be able to login with users managed by such connections.
+Hence, without SSO you will only be able to log in with users managed by such connections.

 Current version: `1.0.0-beta-1`<br >
 Latest tests with: Keycloak `25.0.4`, `19.0.3-legacy`, Operaton `1.0.0-beta-2`